-- 23.7 Other than drying, sweeping of any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the race director. - 23.8 Competitors must not paint lines on any part of the pit lane. - 23.9 Other than in Article 23.6 above no equipment may be left in the fast lane.
+- 23.7 Other than drying, sweeping of any tyre rubber left when cars leave their pit stop position, competitors may not attempt to enhance the grip of the surface in the pit lane unless a problem has been clearly identified and a solution agreed to by the Race Director. - 23.8 Competitors must not paint lines on any part of the pit lane, or otherwise mark their positions with tape or similar means. - 23.9 Other than in Article 23.6 above no equipment may be left in the fast lane.
 A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position even when the car is being pushed. - 23.10 All pressurised air bottles and associated hoses in the pits must be stowed safely and may only be brought into the pit lane immediately before they are required for work on a car and must be removed as soon as the work is complete.